-Flamingo beach is in Aruba and you’ll want to visit!
+Flamingo beach is in Aruba, and you’ll want to visit!

 Here, you can spend the day relaxing on a private beach while surrounded by flamingos.
 Plus, the island also offers cabanas, a spa, and plenty of water sports.
-If you can only choose one excursion or activity to do on your trip, I would highly recommend this!
+If you can only choose one excursion or activity on your trip, we would highly recommend this!

 To go, all you’ll have to do is walk down from your room to the lobby with your key card and wait in the dock area.
 The water taxis pick up passengers approximately every 15 minutes to take them to the private island.

-Therefore, you’ll need to check the website early in the morning of the day you’d like to visit to see if any passes are available for purchase.
-The cost is approximately $125 USD per person and includes lunch, a cocktail, and towels.
+Therefore, you’ll need to check the website early in the morning of the day you want to visit to see if any passes are available for purchase.
+The cost is approximately $130 USD per person and includes lunch, a cocktail, and towels.

 The most tranquil beaches are the farthest from the cruise ports.

-However, my favorite hidden gem would have to be Rodger’s Beach.
+However, my favorite hidden gem would have to be Rodgers Beach.
 This smaller strip of powdery white sand is the perfect spot for reading a book and escaping the crowds.

 18% of the entire island comprises a national park.

-On your Aruba vacation, you’ll want to plan to spend at least one day at Arikok National Park.
-This attraction is open every day from 8 A.M. to 4 P.M. and you’ll only have to pay a small fee to enter (children under 17 are free!).
-Visiting Arikok almost feels like stepping foot on another planet, due to its desert landscape and particular fauna.
-In fact, you can even find certain snake and bird species in the park that are unique to Aruba.
 Additionally, the Fontein Cave at Arikok has some of the island’s oldest Arawak paintings on the ceilings.
-One of the most popular places to visit in the park is the Natural Pool (Conchi), where both visitors and locals enjoy swimming and snorkeling.
+One of the most popular places to visit in the park is the Natural Pool (Conchi), where both Aruba visitors and locals enjoy swimming and snorkeling.

 Americans don’t need to exchange money before visiting Aruba.